thefrontside/microstates/README.md

 ## from(any): Microstate

-`from` allows to convert any POJO(plain JavaScript object) into a Microstate.
-Once you created a microstate, you can perform operations on all properties of the value.
+`from` allows the conversion of any POJO (plain JavaScript object) into a Microstate.
+Once you've created a Microstate, you can perform operations on all properties of the value.

 ```js
 import { from } from "microstates";